remidinishanth/golang_learnings/README.md

 If some of them were already declared in the same lexical block, Then, the short variable declaration acts as an assignment to those variables.

+A short variable declaration acts like an assignment only to variables already declared in the same lexical block; declarations in an outer block are ignored.

+---

 #### Arrays